rmarronnier/pulsar/README.md

 puts "This will print right away!"
 ```

-### Potential solutions
+### Alternative solutions

-As described above you could run long running code in a new Fiber with `spawn`.
 You could also use a background job library like https://github.com/robacarp/mosquito.

 Be aware that running things in a Fiber will lose the current Fiber's context.
 This is
 important for logging since `Log.context` only works for the current Fiber.
 So if you plan to log using the built-in Logger, you likely _do not_ want to
-spawn a new fiber.
-It is fast enough to just log like normal.
+use async subscribers for logging.
+It is fast enough to just log synchronously.

 ## Contributing